Carbonaceous chondrite: Organic matter

 Most of the organic carbon in CI and CM carbonaceous chondrites is an insoluble complex material.
 That is similar to the description for kerogen.
 A kerogen-like material is also in the ALH84001 Martian meteorite (an achondrite).

-The CM meteorite Murchison has over 96 extraterrestrial amino acids and other compounds including carboxylic acids, hydroxy carboxylic acids, sulphonic and phosphonic acids, aliphatic, aromatic and polar hydrocarbons, fullerenes, heterocycles, carbonyl compounds, alcohols, amines and amides.
+The CM meteorite Murchison has over 96 extraterrestrial amino acids and other compounds including carboxylic acids, hydroxy carboxylic acids, sulphonic, and phosphonic acids, aliphatic, aromatic, and polar hydrocarbons, fullerenes, heterocycles, carbonyl compounds, alcohols, amines, and amides.

 Extraterrestrial amino acids

 Amino acids in carbonaceous chondrites have important implications for theories describing the delivery of organic compounds to the early Earth and the subsequent development of life.
 Shortly after its fall and recovery in Australia in 1969, the Murchison meteorite was found to host five protein amino acids (glycine, alanine, valine, proline, and glutamic acid) in addition to 12 non-proteinogenic amino acids including α-aminoisobutyric acid and isovaline, which are rare on Earth.
-Since then, the number of characterized amino acids in the Murchison meteorite has risen to 96, including 12 of the 20 common biological amino acids, along with hundreds more that have been detected, but remain uncharacterized.
-While the abundance of amino acids present in terrestrial soils presents a potential source of contamination, most of the amino acids characterized in Murchison are terrestrially rare or absent.
+Since then, the number of characterised amino acids in the Murchison meteorite has risen to 96, including 12 of the 20 common biological amino acids, along with hundreds more that have been detected, but remain uncharacterised.
+While the abundance of amino acids present in terrestrial soils presents a potential source of contamination, most of the amino acids characterised in Murchison are terrestrially rare or absent.

 Amino acids may be structurally chiral, meaning that they have two possible non-superimposable mirror image structures, termed enantiomers.
 Conventionally, these are referred to as left-handed (L) and right-handed (D) by analogy with glyceraldehyde.
 Living beings use L-amino acids, although there is no apparent reason why one enantiomer is favoured over the other as they behave equivalently in biological systems.
 In contrast with terrestrial biology, early laboratory studies, including the famous Miller-Urey Experiment, have shown that amino acids may form under a range of possible abiotic conditions with equal (racemic) mixtures of D- and L-enantiomers.
 Thus, the ratios between enantiomers for a given amino acid may discriminate between biotic and abiotic formation mechanisms.
-In the first characterization of amino acids in Murchison, all chiral examples were present in racemic mixtures indicating an abiotic origin.
+In the first characterisation of amino acids in Murchison, all chiral examples were present in racemic mixtures indicating an abiotic origin.
 This is consistent with proposed sythetic pathways, as the formation of isovaline and other α-dialkyl amino acids in CM chondrites has been attributed to the Strecker synthesis which produces racemic mixtures of enantiomers.

 The Strecker synthesis of alpha amino acids from carbonyl compounds in the presence of ammonia and cyanide.

 Ehrenfreund et al. (2001) found that amino acids in CI chondrites Ivuna and Orgueil were present at much lower concentrations than in CM chondrites (~30%), and that they had a distinct composition high in β-alanine, glycine, γ-ABA, and β-ABA but low in α-aminoisobutyric acid (AIB) and isovaline.
 This implies that they had formed by a different synthetic pathway, and on a different parent body from the CM chondrites.